 There have also been concerns over how artificial intelligence development is concentrated in the hands of a few powerful technology companies.

 The new partnership is designed to address these concerns by providing more transparency, with a board made up of corporate and non-corporate interests governing the group.

 However, it seems Apple is not included in the new arrangement, but is reportedly in discussions with the group and may join in the future.

 A statement from the group, posted on Google’s DeepMind site, characterises the new partnership as “a forum for open discussion around the benefits and challenges of developing and applying cutting edge AI.”

-The statement also says: "It’s precisely because AI has the potential to have such a major positive impact on the world, that we believe it’s critical that we build new models of open collaboration and accountability around it."
+The statement also says: “It’s precisely because AI has the potential to have such a major positive impact on the world, that

 An official site for the project lists the tenets which will govern how the partnership functions.
 These include: “We will seek to ensure that AI technologies benefit and empower as many people as possible”, and “We are committed to open research and dialog on the ethical, social, economic, and legal implications of AI.”